OscarDHdz/carpool-app/README.md

 ```
 npm start
 ```
-2. Run Browser-sync on another terminal with this:
+2. Run Browser-sync in one another terminal with:
 ```
 npm run serve
 ```